VeronicaHurtado/FinTech-Module1-Challenge/README.md

 Formerly known as Acorns Grow Australia the company was founded in Feb 2016 as a joint venture between the American FinTech start-up Acorns Inc and the Australian company [Instreet Investments](https://www.instreet.com.au).

 ### Early beginnings
-According to Crunchbase, Jeffrey Cruttenden co-founded Acorns with his father Walter Cruttenden in 2012 to ==radically simplify and democratise investing== [ˆ1]
+According to Crunchbase, Jeffrey Cruttenden co-founded Acorns with his father Walter Cruttenden in 2012 to "radically simplify and democratise investing" [ˆ1]
 >"While in college, Jeff realised that most of his classmates were not able to come up with the lump sum needed to meet minimum balance requirements.
 Acorns was hatched as an investment application to allow people to easily invest their spare change into diversified portfolios."

 ### Expanding to Australia